Bob Ross: Legacy

-Ross's likeness has become part of popular culture, with his image spoofed in television programs, films and video games like Family Guy, The Boondocks, Deadpool 2 and Smite.
+Ross's likeness has become part of popular culture, with his image spoofed in television programs, films and video games like Family Guy, The Boondocks, Deadpool 2, and Smite.

 Google celebrated the 70th anniversary of his birth with a Google Doodle on October 29, 2012.
 It portrayed Ross painting a depiction of the letter "g" with a landscape in the background.
 A board game titled Bob Ross: The Art of Chill was released and carried by Target stores, while a Chia Pet model in Bob Ross's likeness was also released.
-Ross was going to have a video game released on Wii, the Nintendo DS and PC, with development handled by AGFRAG Entertainment Group, although this never came to fruition.
+Ross was going to have a video game released on Wii, the Nintendo DS, and PC, with development handled by AGFRAG Entertainment Group, although this never came to fruition.

-Newfound interest in Ross occurred in 2015 as part of the launch of Twitch Creative.
+A newfound interest in Ross occurred in 2015 as part of the launch of Twitch Creative.
 Twitch hosted a nine-day marathon of The Joy of Painting beginning on October 29 to commemorate what would have been Ross's 73rd birthday.
 Twitch reported that 5.6 million viewers watched the marathon and, due to its popularity, created a weekly rebroadcast of one season of The Joy of Painting each Monday.
 A portion of the advertising revenue was promised to charities, including St. Jude Children's Research Hospital.

 In June 2016, Ross's series Beauty Is Everywhere was added to the Netflix lineup.
-The 30-minute episodes are taken from seasons 20, 21 and 22 of the original The Joy of Painting series.
-The newfound interest surprised the Kowalskis, since they were managing Ross's image and The Joy of Painting episodes.
-They created a YouTube channel for Ross which gained more than a million subscribers within a year.
+The 30-minute episodes are taken from seasons 20, 21, and 22 of the original The Joy of Painting series.
+The newfound interest surprised the Kowalskis since they were managing Ross's image and The Joy of Painting episodes.
+They created a YouTube channel for Ross, which gained more than a million subscribers within a year.
+A 24-hour FAST channel called The Bob Ross Channel, featuring reruns of The Joy of Painting and other Ross-related programming, is available on multiple streaming platforms, including The Roku Channel, DirecTV Stream, and Peacock.